Privacy Policy, Legal Notices & Info

 Visit the Attorney General's Office website for more information.

-Pursuant to section 552.301(c) of the Texas Government Code, CapMetro has designated two email addresses and a fax number to receive requests for public information held by CapMetro.
-A request sent to any email address or fax number other than those listed below does not trigger the requirements of the Public Information Act, Chapter 552 of the Texas Government Code.
+Pursuant to section 552.301(c) of the Texas Government Code, CapMetro has designated two email addresses to receive requests for public information held by CapMetro.
+A request sent to any email address other than those listed below does not trigger the requirements of the Public Information Act, Chapter 552 of the Texas Government Code.

-You may also submit a written request via fax or through regular mail:
+You may also submit a written request through regular mail:

 CapMetro PIA Request